jpulakka/nordpool_diff/README.md

 upcoming hours more than the farther away "tail" hours.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

+### Normalize

+With linear filters `filter_type: triangle` and `filter_type: rectangle`, magnitude of output is proportional to magnitude of input = price (variations) of electricity.
+Between 2021-2022, that has increased tenfold, so the characteristic output magnitude of the filter has also increased tenfold.
+That causes problems in proportional controllers; if a heater target used to be adjusted roughly +-2 deg C, it's not reasonable for that to become +-20 deg C, no matter how the electricity prices evolve.

+To compensate for that, `normalize` was introduced.
+Current options include `normalize: no` (no normalization, default), `normalize: max` (output of the filter is divided by maximum price of the next `filter_length` hours), and `normalize: max_min`
+(output of the filter is divided by maximum minus minimum price of the next `filter_length` hours).
+These work reasonably when
+`filter_length` is 10 or more, making the output magnitude less dependent of current overall electricity price.
+And might fail spectacularly if price or its variation is very low for long time.

 ## Rank and interval

 With `filter_type: rank`, the current price is ranked amongst the next `filter_length` prices.
 The lowest price is given